Éric Rabésandratana: International career

 In 2007, Rabésandratana played for the Madagascar national team in a friendly with Toulouse FC, but this was never sanctioned by FIFA.

-Coaching career
+Managerial career

 Rabésandratana retired professionally in 2007 at the age of 35, and focused on obtaining his coaching degree.
 He began working as a manager with the under-18 team at Jeunesse Sportive Juridiction de Saint-Émilion.

 In 2014, Rabésandratana co-founded the United States Champions Soccer Academy with fellow former footballer Wagneau Eloi and entrepreneur Ravy Truchot.
 Additionally, he served as programming director and Eloi's assistant coach of the FC Miami City Champions, a new Premier Development League expansion franchise.

 In April 2021, the Malagasy Football Federation announced Rabésandratana would serve as caretaker manager for Madagascar, following Nicolas Dupuis' suspension.